martensonbj/redux-saga-workshop/README.md

 You'll notice our error message is still there.
 We are still dealing with our original issue.
 Redux is trying to dispatch a rather complicated series of functions - which inherently are NOT plain, pure JS objects.

+Think of middleware libraries like big nets in the ocean of your application, each in charge of watching for a particular bit to float through.

 Now's the time to add in a middleware library to step in and figure out what to do with this function we are dispatching.
 To kick things off and for comparison purposes, we'll start with a common library called `redux-thunk`.

 ## Adding Middleware